StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

       </body>
     </HTML>

-When an application reads many thousands of pages containing these embedded blocks of structured data, it can validate the ``<script>`` in the web page and build a machine-readable network of keywords and links between those web pages.
+When an application reads thousands of web pages containing these embedded blocks of structured data, it can validate the ``<script>`` in the web page and construct a machine-readable network of keywords and links between those web pages.
 This network visualization or "graph" allows web pages containing "formal structures" to participate in the work of "validating structures".

 Working with structured information is not an all-or-nothing affair.
-You can author the majority of your content in a "formal structure" such as HTML5 while parts of it support a "validating structure".
+You can author the majority of your content in a "formal structure" such as HTML5 while parts of it contribute to a "validating structure" conversation.

 ## OASIS DocBook and DITA examples

 I suspect that you are seeing the motivation behind teams adopting "validating structures" -- scalability.

-If you do most of your writing solo or work predominantly on small teams, it is unlikely that you are producing more than a few hundred documents, publishing them frequently, or publishing them all together.
+If you do most of your writing on small teams, it is unlikely that you are producing more than a few hundred documents, publishing them frequently, or publishing them as one collection.

 Do you need to have all your documents derived from the same set of schemas or DTDs?
+No.

-No. You do not need to *scale up* -- increase the number of your documents from 100 to 500,000.
-You do not need to *scale out* -- increase the ways that the information in those documents gets used and reused.
+If you need to *scale up* -- increase the number of your documents from 100 to 500,000.
+Yes.

+If you need to *scale out* -- increase the ways that the information in those documents gets used and reused.
+Yes.

 In the 1990s, organizations responsible for publishing millions of pages of specifications, maintenance manuals, user guides, and catalogs perceived the need schema that would allow big, distributed teams to author, assemble, and publish large documents from valid, identically structured small documents.

 The first industry standard for "validating structure" documentation was called DocBook and is now maintained by the [Organization for the Advancement of Structured Information Systems](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=docbook "Organization for the Advancement of Structured Information Systems") (OASIS).
 Just as individual, custom JSON schema for product inventories are all derived from the "Product" schema on schema.org, all DocBook document type definitions (DTDs) are derived from the definitive DocBook schema [Version 5.1.1](https://docs.oasis-open.org/docbook/docbook/v5.1.1/csd01/docbook-v5.1.1-csd01.html "Version 5.1.1").

-As we saw with JSON, every DocBook document needs to identify its markup syntax (``<?xml version="1.0" encoding="UTF-8"?>``) and the schema that defines which elements and attributes are allowed (``http://docbook.org/ns/docbook``).
+As we saw with JSON validation, every DocBook document needs to identify its markup syntax (``<?xml version="1.0" encoding="UTF-8"?>``) and the schema that defines which elements and attributes are allowed (``http://docbook.org/ns/docbook``).

     <?xml version="1.0" encoding="UTF-8"?>
     <book xml:id="my_tiny_book" xmlns="http://docbook.org/ns/docbook" version="5.0">